monome/docs/norns/engine-study-2.md

 -- see https://monome.org/docs/norns/reference/lib/sequins for more info

 function init()
-  -- this is an alias for the 'Moonshine.add_params()' function, with our script variable: moonshine_setup.add_params()
+  moonshine_setup.add_params()
   mults = {
     s{1, 2.25, s{0.25, 1.5, 3.5, 2, 3, 0.75} }, -- create a sequins of hz multiples for voice 1
     s{0.25, 1.25, s{2/3, 3.5, 1/3} }, -- create a sequins of hz multiples for voice 2
     s{2, 1.25, s{3.5, 1.5, 2.25, 0.5} } -- create a sequins of hz multiples for voice 3
   }
   playing = false
   base_hz = 200
   sequence = {}

-  -- melody lines:
   sequence[1] = clock.run(
     function()
       while true do